mfxbe/GiDAndroidApp/README.md

 ```

 After a successful build, you should find the resulting APKs in `.pixiewood/android/app/build/outputs/apk/debug/`.
 You can use adb or Android Studio to install it on an Android device.
+The resulting APK is also available [here](https://github.com/mfxbe/GiDAndroidApp/releases/tag/0.1).

+To build an Linux version of the app you can just run dub build.

 ## Meson patch